Papa Kahte Hain: Soundtrack

-The music of this movie was huge hit, especially Ghar Se Nikalte hi, Pyar Mein Hota Hai Kya Jaadu, Pehle Pyar Ka Pehla Gham, Yeh Jo Thode Se Hai Paise.
+The music of this movie was huge hit, especially Ghar Se Nikalte Hi, Pyar Mein Hota Hai Kya Jaadu, Pehle Pyar Ka Pehla Gham.

 The music was composed by Rajesh Roshan.
 The lyrics were penned by Javed Akhtar.
-The song "Ghar Se Nikalte Hi" is based on from "Kaliveedurangiyallo" from Desadanam.
+According to the Indian trade website Box Office India, with around 30,00,000 units sold the soundtrack became the second highest-selling album of the year after Raja Hindustani.